HassanBahati/Database-Design-and-Applications-/README.md

 SELECT Film FROM movies WHERE id IN (SELECT movie_id FROM genre WHERE genre LIKE "%Romance%")

 SELECT genre FROM genre WHERE movie_id = (SELECT id FROM movies WHERE title LIKE "%Zack%");

+.txt and .db
+get a lst of movies and their genres